CONTENTS: Contact Us | Anonymous Tips | Staff Directory | Contributing Writers

 Civic Editor (Emerita)

-Tracy is a former government reporter, foreign correspondent in Asia, and California investigative reporter and editor.
+Tracy was a former government reporter, foreign correspondent in Asia, and California investigative reporter and editor.
 She has covered the California legislature and governor’s office for both United Press International and the Los Angeles Times.
 As a UPI reporter, she was one of the few women combat correspondents during the Vietnam War.
 She joined the Los Angeles Times in California where she was an investigative reporter for 17 years, covering political and government corruption.
 Later she became the Orange County Register’s Investigations Editor, leading the paper’s investigations team when it broke the story of former Orange County Sheriff Michael S. Carona’s ties to Nationwide Auction Systems founder and former Assistant Sheriff Donald G. Haidl.

 She has won numerous awards for investigative reporting and in 2001 was named Los Angeles Print Journalist of the Year by Sigma Delta Chi, the professional journalism association.